MicrosoftDocs/fabric-docs/docs/data-warehouse/reports-power-bi-service.md

 Select **Create report** to open the report editing canvas to a new report on the semantic model.
 When you save your new report, it's saved in the workspace that contains the semantic model as long as you have write permissions on that workspace.
 If you don't have write permissions, or if you're a free user and the semantic model resides in a [Premium capacity](/power-bi/enterprise/service-premium-what-is) workspace, the new report is saved in your **My workspace**.

+<a id="use-data-hub"></a>

-## Use Data hub
+## Use the OneLake catalog

-Use the default Power BI semantic model and semantic model details page in the **Data hub**.
+Use the default Power BI semantic model and semantic model details page in the [OneLake catalog](../governance/onelake-catalog.md).
 In the workspace list, select the default semantic model's name to get to the **Semantic model** details page, where you can find details about the semantic model and see related reports.
 You can also create a report directly from this page.
 To learn more about creating a report in this fashion, see [Dataset details](/power-bi/connect-data/service-dataset-details-page).

-In the **Data hub**, you see warehouse and their associated default semantic models.
+In the **OneLake catalog**, you see warehouse and their associated default semantic models.
 Select the warehouse to navigate to the warehouse details page.
 You can see the warehouse metadata, supported actions, lineage and impact analysis, along with related reports created from that warehouse.
 Default semantic models derived from a warehouse behave the same as any semantic model.

-To find the warehouse, you begin with the **Data hub**.
-The following image shows the **Data hub** in the Power BI service:
+To find the warehouse, you begin with the **OneLake catalog**.
+The following image shows the **OneLake catalog** in the Power BI service:

 1. Select a warehouse to view its warehouse details page.